LucasRouckhout/fson/README.md

-# fson - High-performance JSON Encoder for Go
+# fson - High-performance, Zero-Allocation JSON Encoder for Go

 [![Go Report Card](https://goreportcard.com/badge/github.com/LucasRouckhout/fson)](https://goreportcard.com/report/github.com/LucasRouckhout/fson)
 [![GoDoc](https://godoc.org/github.com/LucasRouckhout/fson?status.svg)](https://godoc.org/github.com/LucasRouckhout/fson)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-`fson` is a high-performance JSON encoder for Go that focuses on simplicity and avoiding heap allocations. `fson` does one thing and does it well: encode JSON.
-It explicitly does not try to solve other problems in the same space.
-If you need a serialization library `fson` is probably not the tool for you.
-The whole library is implemented as a single file of only ~1000LOC which makes it easy to validate and vendor if desired.
+`fson` is a high-performance JSON encoder for Go that focuses on simplicity and full control over heap allocations.

-- **Fluent API**: Simple chainable interface for building JSON structures
+- **Fluent API**: Simple chainable methods for building JSON structures
 - **Complete Control**: Full control over the produced JSON and heap allocations.
-- **UTF8** `fson` guarantees to only produce valid UTF8 byte sequences.
+- **Simple Implementation**: The entire core library is contained in a single file of ~1000 lines (mostly documentation)
+- **Easy to Vendor**: The small codebase makes it easy to vendor `fson` into an existing codebase
 - **No Reflection**: `fson` avoids reflection completely
-- **Simple Implementation**: The entire library is contained in a single file of ~1000 lines (mostly documentation)
-- **Easy to Vendor**: The small codebase makes it easy to vendor `fson` into an existing codebase
+- **Zero Allocations**: `fson` by itself will not allocate any memory on the heap, unless you force it to.

 The finer details (especially UTF8 handling) of this library are heavily inspired by the json encoder of Uber's Zap logging library
 [zapcore](https://github.com/uber-go/zap/tree/master/zapcore).